-- After application of the equity method, including recognising the associate's or joint venture's losses in accordance with paragraph 38, the entity applies paragraphs 41A-41C to determine whether there is any objective evidence that its net investment in the associate or joint venture is impaired. - 41 [Deleted] - The net investment in an associate or joint venture is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows from the net investment that can be reliably estimated.
+- 41A The net investment in an associate or joint venture is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows from the net investment that can be reliably estimated.
 It may not be possible to identify a single, discrete event that caused the impairment.
 Rather the combined effect of several events may have caused the impairment.
 Losses expected as a result of future events, no matter how likely, are not recognised.
-Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: - (a) significant financial difficulty of the associate or joint venture; - (b) a breach of contract, such as a default or delinquency in payments by the associate or joint venture; - (c) the entity, for economic or legal reasons relating to its associate's or joint venture's financial difficulty, granting to the associate or joint venture a concession that the entity would not otherwise consider; - (d) it becoming probable that the associate or joint venture will enter bankruptcy or other financial reorganisation; or - (e) the disappearance of an active market for the net investment because of financial difficulties of the associate or joint venture. - The disappearance of an active market because the associate's or joint venture's equity or financial instruments are no longer publicly traded is not evidence of impairment.
-A downgrade of an associate's or joint venture's credit rating or a decline in the fair value of the associate or joint venture, is not of itself, evidence of impairment, although it may be evidence of impairment when considered with other available information. - In addition to the types of events in paragraph 41A, objective evidence of impairment for the net investment in the equity instruments of the associate or joint venture includes information about significant changes with an adverse effect that have taken place in the technological, market, economic or legal environment in which the associate or joint venture operates, and indicates that the cost of the investment in the equity instrument may not be recovered.
-A significant or prolonged decline in the fair value of an investment in an equity instrument below its cost is also objective evidence of impairment. - Because goodwill that forms part of the carrying amount of the net investment in an associate or a joint venture is not separately recognised, it is not tested for impairment separately by applying the requirements for impairment testing goodwill in SFRS(I) 1-36 Impairment of Assets.
-Instead, the entire carrying amount of the investment is tested for impairment in accordance with SFRS(I) 1-36 as a single asset, by comparing its recoverable amount (higher of value in use and fair value less costs to sell) with its carrying amount whenever application of paragraphs 41A-41C indicates that the net investment may be impaired.
+Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: - (a) significant financial difficulty of the associate or joint venture; - (b) a breach of contract, such as a default or delinquency in payments by the associate or joint venture; - (c) the entity, for economic or legal reasons relating to its associate's or joint venture's financial difficulty, granting to the associate or joint venture a concession that the entity would not otherwise consider; - (d) it becoming probable that the associate or joint venture will enter bankruptcy or other financial reorganisation; or - (e) the disappearance of an active market for the net investment because of financial difficulties of the associate or joint venture. - 41B The disappearance of an active market because the associate's or joint venture's equity or financial instruments are no longer publicly traded is not evidence of impairment.
+A downgrade of an associate's or joint venture's credit rating or a decline in the fair value of the associate or joint venture, is not of itself, evidence of impairment, although it may be evidence of impairment when considered with other available information. - 41C In addition to the types of events in paragraph 41A, objective evidence of impairment for the net investment in the equity instruments of the associate or joint venture includes information about significant changes with an adverse effect that have taken place in the technological, market, economic or legal environment in which the associate or joint venture operates, and indicates that the cost of the investment in the equity instrument may not be recovered.
+A significant or prolonged decline in the fair value of an investment in an equity instrument below its cost is also objective evidence of impairment. - 42 Because goodwill that forms part of the carrying amount of the net investment in an associate or a joint venture is not separately recognised, it is not tested for impairment separately by applying the requirements for impairment testing goodwill in SFRS(I) 1-36 Impairment of Assets.
+Instead, the entire carrying amount of the investment is tested for impairment in accordance with SFRS(I) 1-36 as a single asset, by comparing its recoverable amount (higher of value in use and fair value less costs of disposal) with its carrying amount whenever application of paragraphs 41A-41C indicates that the net investment may be impaired.
 An impairment loss recognised in those circumstances is not allocated to any asset, including goodwill, that forms part of the carrying amount of the net investment in the associate or joint venture.
 Accordingly, any reversal of that impairment loss is recognised in accordance with SFRS(I) 1-36 to the extent that the recoverable amount of the net investment subsequently increases.
 In determining the value in use of the net investment, an entity estimates: